Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Didn't happen.

-Story was that he was shot out.
+Story was that he was shouting, I can't breathe, I can't breathe.

-Cops killed him, chokehold.
+Cops killed him chokehold.

 Didn't happen.